Absorb and Converge: Provable Convergence Guarantee for Absorbing Discrete Diffusion Models: Preliminaries of Discrete Diffusion Models

 We assume that $Q_t$ is time-homogeneous, and thus $Q_t \equiv Q$ and $Q_t^{tok} \equiv Q^{tok}$.

 In this work, we focus on the {\bf absorbing rate matrix}, which results in a singleton state towards the end of the forward process.
-Specifically, we denote $\mask \in S$ as the mask state in the vocabulary.
+Specifically, we let $\mask \in [S]$ denote the mask state in the vocabulary.
+Write $m(x)~(\leq d)$ for the number of $\mask$ in vector $x$.
 We define the absorbing rate matrix as

 where $\mathbf{1}_S$ is an all-1 vector of length $S$, and $e_i$ is a unit vector where only the $i$-th element is 1.
 In other words, there are only two cases where $Q^{tok}(a,b) \neq 0$.
 First, the diagonal elements $Q^{tok}(a,a) = -1,~\forall a \in [S]: a \neq \mask$, which corresponds to the case where no change occurs when the token is not yet in the mask state.
 Second, for the column corresponding to $\mask$, $Q^{tok}(a,\mask) = 1,~\forall a \in [S]: a \neq \mask$.
 This corresponds to the transition from a non-mask to the mask state.